BitByte-TPC/first-bit/README.md

 * On cmd, type `notepad this-is-you.json` which will search for a file with name `this-is-you.json` in your current directory.
 * If a file with the same name exists in your current directory (which will not be the case unless you create one), it will be opened using notepad.
 * If not (which is our case :wink:), Windows will display a prompt saying `Do you want to create a new file?`.
-* On clicking `Yes`, a file with name `this-is-you.json` will be created in your current directory and opened using notepad.
+* On clicking `Yes`, a file with name `this-is-you.json` will be created in your current directory :tada: and opened using notepad.
 * Now copy the follwing text and paste it in your newly created file:
   ```
     {